Man Weave Trend: Why Men Are Wearing Weaves (And How It Works)

 Man weaves vary in length and styles, such as braids, cornrows, realistic loc extensions, and different hair textures, such as straight, wavy, curly, kinky curly, afro kinky, etc.

 What Is A Man Weave?

 “Man weaves are cranial prosthesis hair replacement units that are non-surgical.”
-Installing these hair units are giving men who have lost their hair regain it back.
+Installing these hair units is helping men who have lost their hair regain it back.

 The Man Behind the Male Weave

-Wade, is a certified Hair Loss Specialist and he was one of the first barbers to offer and install custom hair units for men.
-His service allows men who are thinning or balding regain their confidence by having hair.
-The male weave helps with overall confidence.
+Wade, is a certified Hair Loss Specialist, and he was one of the first barbers to offer and install custom hair units for men.
+His service allows men who are thinning or balding to regain their confidence by having hair again.